Xevantu/New-Shawn-s-MapleStory-Equipment-Calculater-/README.md

 # MapleStory Calculator

 This calculator tries to find the best equipment set.
-For any possible equipment set, the calculator finds the average damage rate by combining equipment set and player data, so it means there is no really a "best" equipment set for everyone, but rather for a player.
+For any possible equipment set, the calculator finds the average damage rate by combining equipment set and player data, and outputs the best one.
+So it means there is no really a "best" equipment set for everyone, but rather for a player.
 If you want to have higher damage rate, the most common way is to spend money, lots of money, but which equipments should you buy?
-Why not just calculate it?
+Why not precalculate it to save money?

 ## Download and Run